2022 Ph.D., Population, Health and Place, University of Southern California, Spatial Sciences Institute

 Overall, the findings of this dissertation shed light on the complexity of sources and determinants of personal PM2.5 exposures during pregnancy in an environmental health disparities population, as well as the need for refined exposure assessment methods to capture the true variability in exposure and aid in the design of relevant interventions to reduce exposures.

-During her time in the Population, Health and Place Ph.D. program, Yan served as a research assistant with the USC MADRES Center, working on five NIH and EPA projects.
+During her time in the Population, Health and Place Ph.D. program, she served as a research assistant with the USC MADRES Center, working on five NIH and EPA projects.

 Prior to joining the PHP program, she worked as a research associate in the Geosoft Lab in the Institute of Remote Sensing & GIS Research at Peking University and as a senior transportation planner and GIS analyst with the Los Angeles County Metropolitan Transportation Authority.